Buffing Compound: Types, Color Chart and Applications

 Compounds that minimize rough surfaces and give a quality of luster.

 Buffing compounds are available in various forms and colors.
-Each of them is specifically suited to a particular part of the process of buffing, cutting, and polishing.
-Few compounds are rougher and allow you to remove scratches from different metal surfaces easily.
+Each is specifically suited to a particular part of the buffing, cutting, and polishing process.
+Some compounds are rougher and allow you to easily remove scratches from different metal surfaces.
 Some polishing compounds are gentler and are built to give your work a beautiful and shiny finish.

-Next, You will find the Buffing Compounds Color Chart along with their applications & applicable surface or metals.
+Next, you will find the Buffing Compounds Color Chart along with their applications and applicable surfaces or metals.
 These are the most common buffing compounds, so choose them according to your needs.

 Black Emery Compound |